Not a Guy Ritchie meets the British Soap Opera inspired spin off for EastEnders (surprisingly)…

 So the theme for this month, Horror Comedy was selected after the lovely Shannon from Reads & Reels told us her preview choice.
 You can tune in next week for her entry, as she has the

-dubious honour of writing our first guest post (and my second after this delightful Knight Rider (1982-86) review from my Darlin’ Husband).
+dubious honour of writing our first guest post.
 So in selecting my choice of preview I chose the movie, Cockneys vs Zombies (2012).

 About the plot…